School district: United States

 Independent school districts often exercise authority over a school system that is separate but similar to a town's or a county's powers.
 These include the power to enter contracts, use eminent domain, and to issue binding rules and regulations affecting school policies and operations.
 The power of school districts to tax and spend is generally more limited.
-For example, many school districts in New York state require a majority of voters living in the district or the local government to approval their annual budget, but school districts in Virginia have no taxing authority and must depend on another local government (county, city, or town) for funding.
+For example, many school districts in New York state require a majority of voters living in the district or the local government to approve their annual budget, but school districts in Virginia have no taxing authority and must depend on another local government (county, city, or town) for funding.
 A district's governing body, usually called a school board, is typically elected by direct popular vote but may be appointed by other governmental officials.
 The governing body might also be known as a "board of trustees", "board of education", "school committee", etc..
 This body usually appoints or hires an experienced public school administrator to function as the district's superintendent of schools – a district's chief executive.
 The superintendent oversees daily operations, decisions and implements the policies of the board.
 The school board may also exercise a quasi-judicial function in serious employee or student discipline matters.

 School districts in the Midwest and West tend to cross municipal boundaries, while school districts in New England and the Mid-Atlantic regions tend to adhere to city, township, or county boundaries.
+Although the majority of districts in Indiana usually adhere to the county level, at least half adhere to a group of townships within a county with several counties having anywhere from two or three to as much as five districts in a county.
+Some even adhere to a single township, these are usually found in metropolitan areas such as those in Lake, LaPorte, Marion, and St. Joseph Counties, but some other rural districts have so far avoided consolidation.
+Only 7 districts cross county lines and one district even crosses over the Ohio border.
 As of 1951 school districts were independent governmental units in 26 states, while in 17 states there were mixes of independent school districts and school districts subordinate to other local governments.
 In nine states there were only school districts subordinate to local governments.